ravvaphanesh/Block-Sort-Based-Indexer/BlockSortBasedIndexer/README.txt

 TODO

-1. Write term and document list to index folder
+1. Implement a MySQL-based index reader/writer to increase performance.
-2. Ponder the meaning of life, the universe and everything
+2. Add more documentation to make code more easy to read.